paul-hammant/tbd/content/deciding-factors/index.md

 Older versions of ClearCase and PVCS Dimensions would be 30 minutes for the former and 45 minutes for the latter.
 Double that if two team-mates were simultaneously trying to do the update/pull/sync operation.
-In that configuration, it was completely impossible for teams practice trunk based development.
+In that configuration, it was completely impossible for teams practice Trunk-Based Development.

 ### Binaries in the Repo?